Categories

-When friends and family hear that we’ve embarked on a Baja RV Adventure, they often ask about needing to speak Spanish to RV in Baja.
+When friends and family hear that we’ve embarked on a Baja RV Adventure, they often ask about the need to speak Spanish when RVing in Mexico.

-Sometimes the question comes from curiosity about our trip, and sometimes their curiosity about the possibility of RV camping to explore Baja themselves with understandable concerns about a language barrier.
+Sometimes the question comes from curiosity about our trip south of the border, and sometimes they are curious about the option of RV camping as a means to explore Baja themselves with understandable concerns about a possible language barrier.

-None of us are fluent in Spanish (actually, we sometimes ask our boys if we blank for a moment – especially on Spanish numbers for some reason) and up until recently, the extent of our Spanish was what we learned from Seasame Street growing up, but there are a few things to keep in mind if you’d like to RV in Baja California – one of the most amazing areas of the planet that is easily accessible for RVers from the US.
+None of us are fluent in Spanish (actually, we sometimes ask our boys for help with remembering a certain word in Spanish if we blank out for a moment, especially on Spanish numbers for some reason.
+And up until recently, the extent of our Spanish was what we learned from ‘Sesame Street’ growing up.
+There are a few things to keep in mind if you’d like to RV in Baja California – one of the most amazing areas of the planet that is easily accessible for RVers from the US.

-Good news is that the term “RV” is very well known (even though it may not be a Spanish term itself) so you won’t have to figure out how to say “recreational vehicle” or “RV camper” in Spanish – RV will do!
+The good news is that the term “RV” is very well known, even though it may not be a Spanish term itself.
+So, you won’t have to figure out how to say, “recreational vehicle,” or, “RV camper,” in Spanish – RV will do!

-Most northern areas of the Baja peninsula are used to US visitors coming to visit Baja either for day trips, weekends, or short RV camping trips.
+Most residents in the northern Baja peninsula are used to seeing US visitors crossing the border to visit Baja either for day trips, weekends, or short RV camping trips.

-San Felipe, Baja is on the Sea of Cortez (East side of the peninsula) and only 122 miles (197km) from Mexicali, California.
+San Felipe, Baja is a small city on the Sea of Cortez (east side of the peninsula) and only 122 miles (197km) from Mexicali, California.

-With that in mind, most businesses who serve tourists (Restaurants, RV parks, hotels with space for RV camping) know enough English to help them order food, pay their bills, and find the bathroom.
+With these two cities in mind, most businesses that serve tourists (restaurants, RV parks, hotels with space for RV camping) know enough English to help them communicate with tourists who want to order food, pay their bills, and find the nearest bathroom.

-Even the guards at military checkpoints and border agents that you’ll find along the way often know enough English for a smooth border crossing from north to south or between counties.
+Even the Mexican border agents and guards at military checkpoints along the highway often know enough English for a smooth border crossing from north to south.

-In San Felipe (the first stop on our Baja RV Adventure), we went out for fish tacos, and our friend stumbled through her order in Spanish when the server said to her, “Wow, you must have been practicing your Spanish.
+In San Felipe (the first stop on our Baja RV Adventure), we went out to eat at a local restaurant to try fish tacos.
+Our friend who joined us for dinner stumbled through her order in rough Spanish.
+We were surprised to hear the server say to her, “Wow, you must have been practicing your Spanish.
 That was really good,” in perfect English.

 We all laughed at the irony.